RSLLES/codium_config/README.md

 Everything is linked to a Git repository that I update across my different machines.

 For external extensions (installed from another marketplace), use the `./install_external_extensions.sh` script.
-To update the Windows context menu, use `./contextual_menus.reg`.

-Good snippets can be found here: https://github.com/rafamadriz/friendly-snippets
+Good snippets are available here: https://github.com/rafamadriz/friendly-snippets